hauzer/kernelsu-next-lineageos-alioth/README.md

 As per LineageOS official guidelines, I used Ubuntu 24 LTS for my build machine.
 This is a VirtualBox guest inside of a Windows 10 host.

 I allocated 32GB of RAM to the VM, but it wasn't enough.
 I had to add a 16GB swap file, and enable 16GB of ZRAM.
-I used a 100GB compile cache.
+I used a 100GB compiler cache.

 Additionally, these may be of help: